SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

 ## Launching Containers on the Instructional Cluster
 Now that your notebook is configured, let's run your first container on the instructional cluster.
 For the following example, we will be using the simple [Hello SDSU repository](https://github.com/SDSU-Research-CI/hello-sdsu/tree/main) and its associated [container image](https://github.com/SDSU-Research-CI/hello-sdsu/pkgs/container/hello-sdsu).

+### Checking Out the Example Repository
+Follow these steps to get a copy of the repo cloned to your kube notebook and then examine the files to get familiar with them.

 1. From your kube notebook pull up a terminal window and run this command to get a copy of the repository:
     - `git clone https://github.com/SDSU-Research-CI/hello-sdsu.git`
         - ![output from git clone hello-sdsu repo](/images/softwarefactory/gettingstarted12.png)